ImTiaan/website/imtiaan-web/content/posts/fintraos-part-3-bimodal-ai.md

 ### Series Context

 We've built the kernel, and we've given it a perfect memory (Event Sourcing).
 Now it's time to give it a brain.
-But not just any brain—one that can think fast enough to catch a transaction, and slow enough to plan for your retirement.
+But not just any brain - one that can think fast enough to catch a transaction, and slow enough to plan for your retirement.
 This article explains how we built an intelligence layer that spans your entire financial life, from your daily coffee to your 401(k).

 ### The Limitations of "Static" AI